Rio Nakata | |||||||||||

 |

 Rio Nakata (中田璃士, Nakata Rio, born 8 September 2008) is a Welsh–Japanese figure skater.
-He is the 2024 Junior World silver medalist, the 2023–24 Junior Grand Prix Final champion, a five-time ISU Junior Grand Prix medalist, and the 2023 Japanese Junior national silver medalist.[1][2]
+He is the 2024 Junior World silver medalist, the 2023–24 Junior Grand Prix Final champion, a five-time ISU Junior Grand Prix medalist, the 2024–25 Japanese Junior national champion, and the 2023–24 Japanese Junior national silver medalist.[1][2]

-Nakata was born on 8 September 2008 in Cardiff, Wales to his Welsh mother, Hollie Mason, and Japanese father, Makoto Nakata.[3][4]
-The family moved to Chiba in 2022.[5][6]
-Nakata primarily speaks English at home and is fluent in the language.[7][8][9]
+Nakata was born on September 8, 2008 in Cardiff, Wales to his Welsh mother, Hollie Mason, and Japanese father, Makoto Nakata.[3][4]
+The family would move to Tokyo, Japan during Nakata's toddler years before eventually settling in Chiba in 2022.[5][6][7]
+Nakata is bilingual, able to speak Japanese and English fluently.
+Despite having lived in Japan for most of his life, he primarily communicates with his parents in English while at home.[8][9][10]

 He is currently a student at Wakamatsu Junior High School.[11]